mrodriguezr/generator-prodigious-helix/README.md

 This generator is based on [kamsar] yeoman [habitat generator] but this implementation is not tied to habitat project and has some extra features such as:

+* Allows to create new Sitecore projects following [Helix] guidelines from scratch.
-* Allows to create TDS projects .
+* Allows to create TDS projects.
 * Allows dynamic solution names.
 * Allows to select different .NET Frameworks .